uvatoc/uvatoc.github.io/src/content/ps1.md

 <center>Due: <b>Monday, 30 January, 9:59pm</b></center>

-This problem set includes problems that you will do on pencil-and-paper and writeup using the latex template we provide, and problems that involve programming that you will do using a Jupyter notebook, a convenient way to edit and run Python code and integrate code with formatted text.
+This problem set includes problems that you will do on ``pencil-and-paper'' and writeup using the LaTeX template we provide, and problems that involve programming that you will do using a Jupyter notebook, a convenient way to edit and run Python code and integrate code with formatted text.

+## LaTeX Problems

+[Problem Set 1](/ps/ps1.pdf) (you should find the link to the overleaf template in gradescope and follow the directions in the PDF to get started)

 ## Getting Started with Jupyter